speezepearson/browsergui/README.md

 I am aware of some GUI toolkits for Python that fill a similar niche.
 You should consider using these instead:

-- [REMI][remi], which fills exactly the same niche and, at the time of writing, has more features.
-I think really-simple apps are simpler with Browsergui, but REMI is definitely worth a look.
+- [RemI][remi], which has exactly the same idea (build a GUI in Python, run it in a browser).
+Definitely worth a look.

+  Advantages: (at the time of writing) has more features, e.g. file-input dialogs.
+Looks significantly prettier.

+  Disadvantages: (at the time of writing) less thorough tutorials/documentation.
+Simple apps are more verbose.

 - [tkinter][tkinter] (standard library)